 All water stress treatments (50% and 25% PC) consistently reduced leaf yield in all genotypes/ varieties (Figure 2).
-Significant reduction in leaf yield was observed at 25% PC compared to control and 50% PC plants.
-Among all the genotypes, MI-0613 and MI-0658 suffered greater reduction in leaf yield than V1 which maintained higher yield at water stress condition (95.48g/ plant).
-Where as in MI-0613 leaf yield was around 53.34 g.
-Significant positive correlation was obtained between leaf yield with CSI, WUEi and osmolyte accumulation (Table 3).
-Hence it is clearly revealed that the genotypes suppose to have higher CSI, WUEi and proline content found to had higher leaf yield under water stress conditions.
+A significant reduction in leaf yield was observed at 25% PC compared to control and 50% PC plants.
+Among all the genotypes, MI-0613 and MI-0658 suffered a greater reduction in leaf yield than V1 which maintained a higher yield under water stress conditions (95.48g/ plant).
+Whereas in MI-0613 leaf yield was around 53.34 g.
+A significant positive correlation was obtained between leaf yield with CSI, WUEi, and osmolyte accumulation (Table 3).
+Hence it is revealed that the genotypes supposed to have higher CSI, WUEi, and proline contents were found to have higher leaf yield under water stress conditions.
 The economic unit in mulberry cultivation is the leaf.
-Under drought conditions, the association between leaf yield and its component traits vary significantly (Susheelama et al., 1998).
-Leaf yield was found to decrease to increasing the water stress conditions.
-Among all the genotypes, variety V1 was found to have lesser reduction in leaf yield and TDMA.
-Reduction in yield of V1 was 12.32% and 20.46% at 50% PC and 25% PC respectively.
+Under drought conditions, the association between leaf yield and its component traits varies significantly (Susheelama et al., 1998).
+Leaf yield was found to decrease to increase the water stress conditions.
+Among all the genotypes, variety V1 was found to have a lesser reduction in leaf yield and TDMA.

+The reduction in yield of V1 was 12.32% and 20.46% at 50% PC and 25% PC respectively.
 This was followed by MI-0425 where the reduction percentage was 15.67% and 19.24% at 50% PC and 25% PC respectively.
-At intense drought stress percentage reduction of leaf yield was lower in MI-0425.
-This is line with the findings of Guha et al., (2010) who noticed higher yield performance in drought tolerant mulberry variety (V1) when irrigated once a fortnight in a growing season under field conditions.
-Singhvi et al., (2013) reported a reduction of upto 65.62% in leaf yield in the drought tolerant mulberry genotype (S-13).
+At intense drought stress percentage reduction of leaf, the yield was lower in MI-0425.
+This is in line with the findings of Guha et al., (2010) who noticed higher yield performance in drought tolerant mulberry variety (V1) when irrigated once a fortnight in a growing season under field conditions.
+Singhvi et al., (2013) reported a reduction of up to 65.62% in leaf yield in the drought-tolerant mulberry genotype (S-13).
 The other six mulberry genotypes also had shown yield reduction at 25% field capacity by withholding irrigation.
-Similar trend was observed by Manjula and Vijayakumari (2017), where field grown mulberry variety V1 recorded highest leaf yield under different irrigation schedules like five and seven days.
+A similar trend was observed by Manjula and Vijayakumari (2017), where field-grown mulberry variety V1 recorded the highest leaf yield under different irrigation schedules like five and seven days.